SHASMAN3/insightdocketv2/README.md

 Naive text extraction (PyPDF2, pdfminer) loses table structure — all rows collapse into flat text.
 Hi-res strategy uses detectron2 layout detection to extract table HTML and embedded images as separate elements.
 A question like "what does the Q3 revenue table show?" is only answerable with structured table extraction.

 ### Why RRF fusion?
 Vector search excels at semantic similarity but underperforms on exact keywords (product codes, proper nouns).
-BM25 excels at keywords but misses paraphrase.
-RRF is score-scale-invariant (uses rank positions, not raw scores) and achieves ~12% recall improvement over pure vector search on keyword-heavy queries (BEIR benchmark).
+MongoDB `$text` search improves exact keyword recall but misses paraphrase.
+RRF is score-scale-invariant because it uses rank positions rather than raw vector/text scores.
+The design is benchmark-motivated by hybrid retrieval results that commonly improve keyword-heavy recall over dense-only retrieval.

 ### Why cross-encoder reranking?
 Bi-encoder embeddings encode query and document independently — fast for ANN search but miss fine-grained relevance signals.
 Cross-encoders attend jointly to (query, passage) pairs, producing more accurate relevance scores.
 We use it to rerank 40 RRF candidates → 5 final chunks.
 The model runs locally (22M params, CPU-feasible).